-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Candler is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Candler is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Candler is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Candler who work in sales jobs (12.92%), office and administrative support (11.53%), and management occupations (9.17%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Candler is worth considering.